By Rachel Ehrenfeld

 Gaddafi warned: “Europe runs the risk of turning black from illegal immigration; it could turn into Africa.
 There is a dangerous level of immigration from Africa into Europe, and we don’t know what will happen.
 What will be the reaction of the white Christian Europeans to this mass of hungry, uneducated Africans?
 We don’t know if Europe will remain an advanced and cohesive continent or if it will be destroyed by this barbarian invasion.”

 Qaddafi urged the Europeans to “imagine that this could happen, but before it does we need to work together.”
-But the Europeans, despite the already increase number of African refugees, accused Qaddafi of blackmail.
+But the Europeans, despite the already increasing number of African refugees, accused Qaddafi of blackmail.
 And when Libyan Muslim Brotherhood-affiliated rebels joined the “Arab Spring”, European and American forces intervened militarily in March 2011 to remove Qaddafi.

 Their help resulted in a war-torn country with daily violent clashes.
 This gave al Qaeda’s adherents the opportunity “to establish well-armed, well-trained and combat-experienced militias,” as a report by the Federal Research Division of the Library of Congress concluded in August 2012.